adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 pod update
 ```
 Cocoapods will use this updated configuration file to install the new packages (including the EdgeBridge extension itself!), which will allow us to add new functionality in the app's code.
+### 2. Update Tutorial App Code to remove Analytics
+With the Edge Bridge extension converting `trackAction`/`trackState`

 ### 2. Update Tutorial App Code to Enable EdgeBridge functionality
 There are two files we need to update to enable the EdgeBridge extension.